Tutorials SOLID Design Principles Tutorial

 Introduction

-xUnit and Moq — Complete Guide is essential for .NET developers building ShopNest Enterprise Clean Architecture Platform — Toolliyo's 100-article SOLID Design Principles master path covering SRP, OCP, LSP, ISP, DIP, refactoring, Clean Architecture, and enterprise projects.
-Every article includes minimum 2 detailed enterprise real-world examples with bad code before good code (banking, e-commerce, ERP, SaaS, healthcare).
+xUnit and Moq — Complete Guide is essential for .NET developers building ShopNest Enterprise Clean Architecture Platform — Toolliyo's 100-article SOLID master path covering SRP, OCP, LSP, ISP, DIP, refactoring, Clean Architecture, and ten enterprise projects.
+Every article includes minimum two detailed real-world examples with bad code before good code.

-In Indian delivery projects (TCS, Infosys, Wipro), interviewers expect xunit and moq with real HDFC-style banking SRP fixes, Flipkart OCP payment strategies, TCS ERP LSP, Freshworks ISP, or Apollo hospital refactoring examples — not toy animal demos.
-This article delivers two mandatory enterprise examples on Inventory.
+In Indian delivery projects (TCS, Infosys, Wipro), interviewers expect xunit and moq with HDFC banking SRP fixes, Flipkart OCP payment strategies, and legacy refactoring stories — not toy animal demos.
+This article delivers production depth on Inventory.

 After this article you will

-- Explain xUnit and Moq in plain English and in SOLID principles and maintainable OOP terms
+- Explain xUnit and Moq in plain English and in SOLID / maintainable OOP terms

-- Implement xunit and moq in ShopNest Enterprise Clean Architecture Platform (Inventory)
+- Apply xunit and moq to ShopNest Clean Architecture (Inventory module)

-- Answer fresher, mid-level, and senior SOLID principles and clean architecture interview questions confidently
+- Answer fresher and senior SOLID / clean architecture interview questions confidently

-- Connect this lesson to Article 84 and the 100-article SOLID Principles roadmap
+- Connect this lesson to Article 84 and the 100-article SOLID roadmap

 Prerequisites